proofcarryingdata/zupass/packages/artifacts/README.md

 PCD packages using Circom circuits and needing zero-knowledge artifacts to generate and verify proofs can make a dummy ceremony with the following command: `pcd-artifacts generate`.
 You can also specify the ptau power and the output directory.
 The command is supposed to be executed from the package directory, as it automatically detects the `circuits` folder which must contain an `index.circom` file as the entry point.
 The files will be saved in the `./artifacts` folder by default.

+If you don't have Circom installed, please see the [official documentation](https://docs.circom.io/getting-started/installation) and install a version > `2.0.0`.

 ```
 Usage: pcd-artifacts generate [options]